Informed Choices - When We Don't Have All the Answers Yet

 WHAT WE KNOW and WHAT WE DON'T KNOW YET:

-There is still a small chance that a vaccinated person can carry and spread the virus without being sick.
+It is still possible - but MUCH less likely - for a vaccinated person to carry and spread the virus without being sick.

-None of the vaccines are approved yet for children under age 12 - they are being studied, and we expect to be vaccinating younger kids later this year.
+None of the vaccines are approved yet for children under age 5 - STAY TUNED as we continue to learn about COVID-19 vaccines for babies & youngest children.

 There are currently three versions of a vaccine currently available in the US: